dllatas/illapa/README.md

-# schema builder
+### schema builder

-* tired of using 3rd party software to design and generate a DB schema ?? :tired_face:
+* **simple**
-* SQL file never has the latest version ?? :angry:
+nodeJS generates DDL SQL from a JS object.
+It can be executed into DB via driver.
+No need for 3rd party software, only JS.

-* unclear documentation of other schema builders ?? :cry:
+* **single source of truth**
-* SQL is declarative, no need for JS imperative syntax to generate a schema :no_mouth:
+JS objects are DB schema.
+However, there is no enforcement that this remains like this.

-### principles
+* **versioning**

-* **simple:** schema object generates SQL code, SQL code runs in MySQL. only js.
+Each schema modification should be a commit.
+Use only git.

-* **single source of truth:** schema object is the db schema, always last version.
+* **opinionated**
-* **versioning:** each schema modification should be a commit (use git, no need for other vcs)
+Each JS object has a fixed template, this keeps SQL declarative syntax.
+No need for an imperative syntax.

-* **opinionated:** schema object has a fixed template (declarative syntax)
+* **radical**
-* **radical:** no ALTER syntax supported.
+No ALTER syntax supported.
 DROP - CREATE - LOAD loop.

 ### todo